-The determination of δ-aminolebulinic acid in the urine is used for the laboratory diagnosis and differential diagnosis of porphyria, a group of diseases with signs and symptoms of the skin and nervous system.
-The measurement of S-aminolebulinic acid in the urine can be used even in laboratory testing of lead poisoning in children.
+The determination of delta-aminolevulinic acid in the urine is used for the laboratory diagnosis and differential diagnosis of porphyria, a group of diseases with signs and symptoms from the skin and nervous system.
+The measurement of delta-aminolevulinic acid in the urine can be also used in laboratory testing of lead poisoning in children.

-S-aminolevulinic acid (ALA) is the precursor for portocholinogen (PBG), a substance used in hemoglobin heme formation.
-The next steps in the biochemical pathway of heme synthesis include: Porphocholinogen → Urocholinogen III ρο Uroporphyrin III → Coproporphyrin III → Coproporphyrin III→ Protoporphyrinogen → Protoporphyrin.
+Delta-aminolevulinic acid (ALA) is the precursor for porphobilinogen (PBG), a substance used in hemoglobin heme formation.
+The next steps in the biochemical pathway of heme synthesis are Porphobilinogen → Urobilinogen III → Uroporphyrin III → Porphobilinogen III → Coproporphyrin III→ Protoporphyrinogen → Protoporphyrin.
 This process then leads to the formation of heme.
-If any problem arises in the biochemical pathway of heme formation, S-aminolevulinic acid accumulates and is excreted in the urine.
-S-aminolevulinic acid is normally absent in urine.
+If any problem arises in the biochemical pathway of heme formation, delta-aminolevulinic acid accumulates and is excreted in the urine.
+Delta-aminolevulinic acid is not normally present in urine.

-Concentrations of δ-aminolevulinic acid in urine are significantly increased in many patients with acute neurological forms of porphyria.
-Screening for S-aminolebulinic acid may be required in patients with symptoms that indicate acute porphyria, such as abdominal pain, nausea, constipation, peripheral neuropathy, muscle weakness, urinary retention, confusion, and hallucinations.
+Concentrations of delta-aminolevulinic acid in urine are significantly increased in many patients with acute neurological forms of porphyria.
+Screening for delta-aminolevulinic acid may be required in patients with symptoms that indicate acute porphyria, such as abdominal pain, nausea, constipation, peripheral neuropathy, muscle weakness, urinary retention, confusion, and hallucinations.

-The presence of S-aminolebulinic acid in urine may still indicate lead poisoning.
+The presence of delta-aminolevulinic acid in the urine may additionally indicate lead poisoning.
 The test can be used as a pre-screening test to detect excessive lead absorption well before symptoms occur, especially in children.

 Possible Interpretations of Pathological Values